MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/general-ledger/account-structure-improvement.md

 Some factors that can impact the performance of the activation process are:
  - High number of unposted journal records
  - High number of open source document records such as Free Text invoices, Vendor Invoices and related documents that use the source document framework and have open accounting distributions.
- - The amount of data found in TaxUncommitted
+ - The amount of data in TaxUncommitted.
  - The amount of open budget data.
+ - Importing journal data while the activation tasks are still running.